Robert F. Kennedy Jr. announces he's ending Democratic primary campaign to run as independent

 Kennedy's campaign teased the announcement in the days leading up to his Monday afternoon speech in Philadelphia.
 In a recent video, Kennedy said there is corruption "in the leadership of both political parties" and said he wants to "rewrite the assumptions and change the habits of American politics."

 A member of one of America's most famous Democratic families, the 69-year-old Kennedy was running a long-shot Democratic primary bid but has better favorability ratings among Republicans.
 It's unclear whether GOP support would translate to a general election when Kennedy would also be running against Trump, the early front-runner for the GOP presidential nomination.
-Allies of both Biden, a Democrat, and Trump have at times questioned whether Kennedy would be a spoiler against their candidate.
+Allies of both Biden, a Democrat, and Trump have at times questioned whether Kennedy would be a spoiler against their candidate, and Kennedy responded to that sentiment in his announcement.

+"The Democrats are frightened that I'm going to spoil the election for President Biden," he said.
+"The Republicans are frightened that I'm going to spoil it for President Trump.
+The truth is, they're both right."

+"We're excited about a change.
+And I can tell you our campaign has ignited a movement I'd have been smoldering for years, a movement to reclaim democracy, resurrect the promise of our republic, the promised land," Kennedy added.
+"And that's the real reason that the party elites in Washington and the insiders are terrified of my candidacy."

 But four of Kennedy's siblings, documentary filmmaker Rory Kennedy, human rights activist Kerry Kennedy, former Rep. Joe Kennedy II and former Maryland Lieutenant Gov. Kathleen Kennedy Townsend immediately condemned his decision to run against Mr. Biden as "dangerous to our country."